UTS-eResearch/describo-data-service/README.md

 ### from a URL

 ```
+// chunk size of 10 and deleteOnReload: true (by default)
 const url = 'https://path/to/data/pack.file'
 await database.load({ url })

+// chunk size of 10 and deleteOnReload: false
+await database.load({ url, deleteOnReload: false })
 ```

 You can load a data pack again - the data will be updated.